NightWhistler/nightwhistler.net/_drafts/blockchain-pow.md

 layout: post
 ---

-# BlockChain from Scratch, Part 2: Adding a PoW Algorithm

 Now we have a basic blockchain, which shows the concept of how a chain works.
 In its current form it’s not terribly useful however.
 It’s essentially a distributed linked-list, with very little guarantees.